 - 2/3 cup bittersweet chocolate chips (65% cacao)

 - Preheat oven to 350 degrees F (180C).
-Line the muffin pan with paper cupcake liners Set aside.
+Line the muffin pan with paper cupcake liners and lightly spray each one with some cooking spray.
+Set aside.

 - In a medium bowl, whisk together flour, cocoa powder, baking soda, cinnamon, and salt.
 Set aside.

 - In another large bowl, whisk together sugar and egg, and egg yolk until smooth, about 1 minute.
 Add (sightly cooled) melted butter and vanilla extract and continue to whisk until smooth.
 Whisk in the zucchini, and slowly add in the flour mixture, until all the flour mixture is well incorporated, about 2 minutes or 50 strokes.
 Finally, fold in the chocolate chips.

 - BAKE for 28 to 33 minutes, some ovens vary, therefore check on them after 25 minutes.
 Muffins are done when the toothpick comes out clean.

 - Makes: 12 chocolate zucchini muffins